Skip to content

 def __init__(self, base_path: Path):

-# Convert to absolute path - this prevents relative path tricks
+# Convert to absolute path - prevents relative path tricks

 self.base_path = base_path.resolve()